jobs-at/coding-exercise-frontend/README.md

 The project already contains the necessary models `Job.php` and `Company.php` (you can find them in the `app` folder) with the attributes from the database.
 Behind the scenes an OR mapper (Eloquent) uses these Model classes to ease the communication with the database.
+An HTTP controller `JobController` which returns a sample HTML site has been created as starting point for you.
-The [Laravel documentation](https://laravel.com/docs/5.8) will help you along the way.
+Tip: The [Laravel documentation](https://laravel.com/docs/5.8) will help you along the way as it has a very thorough documentation.

 Regarding the frontend, following things should be considered:
 * The project includes some libraries like [bootstrap](https://getbootstrap.com/) and [jquery](https://jquery.com/) which might be helpful.
 Feel free to use them if you want.
 * We do not expect a fancy UI design but keep mobile-first in mind when layouting the pages.

+## How to submit
+The preferred option is to send us your Github account with the forked repository.
+If you do not have one, please send us your result either as ZIP archive or by sharing a link to some other cloud service where you have stored it.

 We are already curious about your results.
 Let's build something.